Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Experiments

 In contrast, Naive augmentation shows mixed benefits: it degrades performance on readmission and mortality prediction compared to no augmentation, while slightly improving length-of-stay RMSE.
 CATO similarly improves readmission accuracy but harms performance on mortality and length-of-stay prediction.
+We also compare with a RAG-based token substitution method~\cite{ABDOLLAHI2021102167} and a pretrained large biomedical LLM (BioMistral)~\cite{labrak2024biomistral} without weak expert guidance, which all fall behind our method.
 These patterns suggest that unguided or heuristically guided augmentation can inject label-preserving but distribution (meaningful domain variables ($\mathcal{V}$) in \Cref{fig:graph})-shifting noise that degrades generalization of the model.
-Incorporating expert knowledge yields clinically faithful augmentations that provide consistent and robust gains.
+Incorporating expert knowledge as explicit guidance to LLMs yields clinically faithful augmentations that provide consistent and robust gains.

 Beyond training downstream models with augmented data, we evaluate whether augmentations preserve information critical for inference in low-resource settings.
 Specifically, we assess zero and few-shot performance on phenotype classification and ICD coding.
 For phenotype classification, we compare F1 scores on the original samples (``None’’) and on augmented data (\Cref{fig:pheno}).
-Naively augmented samples (i.e., unconstrained LLM paraphrasing) and CATO consistently reduce task scores, indicating that the critical information (e.g., medical keywords) is distorted in the augmented notes, making them less predictive for the phenotyping task.

-In contrast, our expert-guided augmentation reliably improves F1 across all zero/one/few-shot settings and inference models.
-For ICD coding (\Cref{tab:icd}), we reframe the task into retrieval-based prediction, where the prediction is correct if the model can retrieve a grounding rationale for the ICD label from the text~\citep{boyle2023automated}.
-The observed pattern is similar: naive and CATO augmentations display lower scores than the original clinical notes (None in \Cref{tab:icd}).
-But the augmented samples produced by our method preserve performance: on par with or exceeding the original data.
-When our method performance exceeds the original data without using augmentation, this aligns with prior findings that LLM-rephrased texts can enhance predictive/learning signals by improving linguistic clarity~\citep{deng2024rephraserespondletlarge,pieler2024rephrasingnaturaltextdata}.
+The results of ICD coding are provided in \Cref{tab:icd} in appendix, where we reframe the task into retrieval-based prediction, and the prediction is correct if the model can retrieve a grounding rationale for the ICD label from the text~\citep{boyle2023automated}.
+The observed patterns are consistent: Naively augmented samples (i.e., unconstrained LLM paraphrasing) and CATO display lower scores than the original clinical notes (``None''), indicating that the critical information (e.g., medical keywords) is distorted in the augmented notes, making them less predictive than the original notes.
+Our expert-guided augmentation reliably improves F1 across all zero/one/few-shot settings and inference models, on par with or exceeding the original data without augmentation.
+When exceeding the original data, this aligns with prior findings that LLM-rephrased texts can enhance predictive/learning signals by improving linguistic clarity~\citep{deng2024rephraserespondletlarge,pieler2024rephrasingnaturaltextdata}.